glove2000/DNA-replication-group-website/_resources/DNAscentTools.md

 ---
 <!-- excerpt start -->

-DNAscent tools includes a set of scripts to process files produced by DNAscent, including coverting output to modBAM format.
+DNAscent tools includes a set of scripts to process files produced by DNAscent, including converting output to modBAM format.

 <!-- excerpt end -->